shohinsan/JinuAI/README.md

 FLASH_IMAGE: ClassVar[str] = `"gemini-2.5-flash-image-preview"`

-> Change the model to your liking
+> Change the model to your liking.

 ## Project Philosophy